Deciding where to stick your savings is tricky.

 Top account details

-- Interior Federal Credit Union was founded in 1935.
-It’s based in Washington D.C.
-Membership is open to anyone who joins the New Mexico Wildlife Federation.
-It earned four out of five stars in the latest review of its financial health.
+- Kinecta Federal Credit Union was founded in 1940 and is based in Manhattan Beach, California.
+Membership is open to anyone who donates $10 to the Consumers Cooperative Society of Santa Monica.
+The credit union earned four out of five stars in the latest review of its financial health.

 - Communitywide Federal Credit Union is based in South Bend, Indiana.
 It was established in 1967 and earned five out of five stars in the latest review of its financial health.